 An Overview of Growth, Aging, Senescence, and Immortality in our HMEC Culture System

 The goal of our studies since 1976 has been to understand the normal processes governing growth, aging, and senescence of HMEC, and how these normal processes are altered during immortal and malignant transformation.
-To address these goals, our labs have generated a large variety of HMEC types, ranging from primary organoid material and normal HMEC strains, to isogenic series of cultured cells at various stages of transformation (Chart 1).
+To address these goals, our lab has generated a large variety of HMEC types, ranging from primary organoid material and normal HMEC strains, to isogenic series of cultured cells at various stages of transformation (Chart 1).
 Examination of these cultures has elucidated the many significant differences between normal and abnormal HMEC, and produced a new, molecularly defined model of the senescence barriers encountered by cultured HMEC (Figure 1, Table 1).
 These senescence barriers function to suppress tumorigenesis, thus understanding how they are overcome as normal cells transform to immortality and malignancy can provide insight into the mechanism of human malignant progression in vivo, and into possible therapeutic interventions.
 Our HMEC culture system has been shown to accurately model many aspects of early stage breast carcinogenesis in vivo, and can serve as an experimentally tractable model to examine factors that influence human cellular aging and carcinogenesis.
-Importantly, our ability to achieve long-term growth of normal finite HMEC of multiple lineages makes possible extensive examination of normal HMEC biology, differentiation, and aging.
-We believe that understanding aberrant biological process requires prior knowledge of the normal state.
+Notably, our studies highlight the importance of the (often overlooked) immortal transformation step in malignant progression.
+Our ability to achieve long-term growth of normal finite HMEC of multiple lineages makes possible extensive examination of normal HMEC biology, differentiation, and aging.
+We believe that understanding aberrant biological process requires prior knowledge of the normal finite state.

 Fig.1.
 Model of senescence barriers encountered by cultured HMEC

 Table.1.
 Molecular properties of cultured HMEC at senescence barriers

 IND: senescence barrier independent of that property; ND: not determined